axeltdm/jNotes/readMe.txt

 and/or the newest JDK (Java Development Kit) to run jNotes because the

-program is written in Java, because:

-A. Java is fast.
+program is written in Java, because Java is fast.

-B. I only know Java so far.

 jNotes was developed on March 25, 2021.